 How long will the process take?

-- The project is anticipated to last 6-8 months, with completion by May 2021; however, full execution of the plan will take several years.
+- The project is anticipated to last 6-8 months, with completion by late summer 2021; however, full execution of the plan will take several years.

 How can I get involved?

 You can provide comments and suggestions through this website (see Participate section), respond to the online survey and attend virtual public meetings.

 Who is responsible for this comprehensive Linear Parks and Trails System Master Plan?

 - Design Workshop, Inc. is the leading consultant for the Conceptual Design and Planning for a countywide Linear Parks and Trails System.
 Loudoun County is responsible for planning oversight and execution of the plan as funding becomes available.